jileil2/SQBiT/README.md

 We discuss the inference of the QSM for constant and varying coefficients separately.

 1. For varying coefficients, we develop a confidence interval construction procedure based on wild bootstrap.
-Its implementation is based on `smqsvcm_admm.wb.R`, see Section Main Functions.
+Its implementation is based on `SQBiT_wb.R`, see Section Main Functions.
 2. For constant coefficients, we develop interval estimation procedures based on asymptotic normality and wild bootstrap.
-The former is based on `SQBiT.R` or `tune.lambda.R` while the latter is based on `smqsvcm_admm.wb.R`.
+The former is based on `SQBiT.R` or `SQBiT_gacv.R` while the latter is based on `SQBiT_wb.R`.
 See Section Main Functions for details.

 ## Instructions for use